 Fall Activities

-There are a number of hands-on and virtual activities related to fall!
-Search for fall items (e.g. acorns, leaves, pumpkins) as you go for a walk, read a book, or look at a fall picture scene.
+There are also a number of hands-on and virtual activities related to fall that you can do!
+Search for fall items (e.g., acorns, leaves, pumpkins) as you go for a walk, read a book, or look at a fall picture scene.
 Use arts and crafts to make requests, comments, and descriptions as you paint leaves, pumpkins, or farm scenes.
 If you don't have access to actual leaves or pumpkins, coloring in a picture works great, too.

-We have also created some fall resources, including fall BINGO, fall WH- question stories, and Halloween Mad Libs.
+We have also created some fall resources, including fall WH- question stories and Halloween Mad Libs.

-These stories can be accessed on our site or on our Teachers Pay Teachers page!
+These stories can be accessed in our Premium Community or Teachers Pay Teachers page!

 Additional Resources